MicrosoftDocs/azure-devops-docs/docs/pipelines/languages/dotnet-core.md

 ::: moniker-end

-To restore packages in your build definition:
+To restore packages in your build pipeline:

 # [Designer](#tab/designer)

-1. Select **Tasks** in the build definition, select the phase that runs your build tasks, then select **+** to add a new task to that phase.
+1. Select **Tasks** in the build pipeline, select the phase that runs your build tasks, then select **+** to add a new task to that phase.

 1. In the task catalog, find and add the **.NET Core** task.